23 Day Silk Road & Stans Adventure Dep Bishkek

 DAY 12: ISKANDERKUL LAKE

-The drive itself is a major highlight as we wind our way through the rugged valleys and mountains of Tajikistan.
-We’ll stop at Iskanderkul Lake (named after Alexander the Great) for lunch and go on to enjoy a leisurely afternoon after checking into our simple lakeside accommodation.
+The drive itself is a major highlight as you wind your way through rugged valleys and past jagged peaks.
+Stop at Iskanderkul Lake (named after Alexander the Great) for lunch and go on to enjoy a leisurely afternoon after checking into your simple lakeside accommodation.

 Included: Breakfast, Lunch, Dinner